sleepycrow/artcafe/docs/development/ap_extensions.md

 This setup does not prevent multi-user chats, but these will have to go through a `Group`, which will be the recipient of the messages and then `Announce` them to the users in the `Group`.

+## "Artwork" object type

+`Artwork`-type objects are, at the moment, functionally the same as `Note`s.
+As of now, they are a separate type only to distinguish them from normal `Note`s.

+To maintain compatibility with other AP servers, they are converted to `Note`s with an extra `is_artwork` property when sent, and are converted back to `Artwork`s when received.

+They are not yet part of any namespace (ooh, that's bad, probably).